A Very Important

 use a model to estimate NAB, the EPA's Clean Air Scientific Advisory

-Committee (CASAC) in August 2006 concluded that there is a large
+Committee (CASAC) in August 2006 concluded that there was a large

 degree of uncertainty associated with the estimates of NAB using